matthiasnoback/layers-ports-and-adapters-workshop/README.md

 #### Running development tools

-- Run `vendor/bin/phpunit && vendor/bin/behat -v` to run all the tests (make sure that you also still have the webserver running).
+- Run `./run_tests.sh` to run all the tests (make sure that you also still have the webserver running).
 - Run `./meetup` to work with the command-line version of this application.

 #### Cleaning up after the workshop